JAForbes/blog/posts/refactoring-with-arrays.md

 ```

-We've pulled `localStorage` out of `getItemSafe` too because it made our function technically impure because accessing localStorage directly ties out otherwise generic function to a particular browser environment.
+We've pulled `localStorage` out of `getItemSafe` because it made our function technically impure because accessing localStorage directly ties out otherwise generic function to a particular browser environment.

 Now for the fun part.
-I already have `safe` in my codebase.
-And, we'd need to write that schema code anyway.
-So what we're really dealing with is this unreadable snippet:
+I already have `safe` in my existing codebase.
+And, that schema code anyway would need to be written irregardless of code style.
+So what we're really dealing with is this snippet:

 ```js
 const getItemSafe = o => key =>